Skip to content

 Auto carriers offer dozens of discounts.
 Most clients have never seen the full list, never been asked which apply, and never been told when discounts expired or aged out.

-Technical Detail Common Texas auto insurance discounts that may apply include: multi-policy (home and auto with same carrier), multi-vehicle, good driver / safe driver (typically 3 to 5 years claim-free), defensive driving course, good student (B average or better, typically through age 25), college student away at school, anti-theft device, passive restraint / airbag, paid-in-full, paperless billing / EFT, military / first responder, occupation-based discounts (engineers, teachers, medical professionals at certain carriers), loyalty / tenure, continuous coverage, and telematics-based discounts at carriers that offer them.
-Many discounts phase out or reset: good student ages out at college graduation, defensive driving course expires after three years at most carriers, multi-policy can vanish if your home or auto carrier changes mid-cycle.
+Technical Detail Common Texas auto insurance discounts that may apply include multi-policy (home and auto with the same carrier), multi-vehicle, good or safe driver (typically 3 to 5 years claim-free), defensive driving course, good student (B average or better, typically through age 25), college student away at school, anti-theft device, passive restraint or airbag, paid-in-full, paperless billing or EFT, military or first responder, occupation-based discounts (engineers, teachers, medical professionals at certain carriers), loyalty or tenure, continuous coverage, and telematics-based discounts at carriers that offer them.
+Many discounts phase out or reset.
+Good student ages out at college graduation, the defensive driving credit expires after three years at most carriers, and multi-policy can vanish if your home or auto carrier changes mid-cycle.
 A discount audit at every renewal recovers premium most clients never knew they were paying.

 Charles in Plain English